Pollycarpus Priyanto: Munir assassination case

 Pollycarpus was declared a suspect on 19 March 2005.
 He went on trial on 8 August 2005 at Central Jakarta District Court.
 In December 2005, he was found guilty and sentenced to 14 years' imprisonment.
 In October 2006, his conviction was annulled by a three-member panel of judges at the Supreme Court, citing insufficient evidence, however he was given a two-year jail term for document forgery.
 The judges who overturned his murder conviction were Iskandar Kamil and Atja Sondjaya, while Artidjo Alkostar issued a dissenting opinion.

 Pollycarpus was released on 26 December 2006, after receiving a one-month reduction on his sentence – less than the time remaining to serve – as part of a holiday amnesty.

 On 25 January 2007, the Attorney General's Office filed for a judicial review of the case.
 The Supreme Court re-opened the case and on 24 January 2008 sentenced Pollycarpus to 20 years' jail for the murder of Munir.

 Pollycarpus filed for a judicial review of his tougher sentencing.
 On 2 October 2013, the Supreme Court responded by cutting his sentence from 20 years to 14 years.
 The panel of Supreme Court justices who cut his sentence comprised Sofyan Sitompul, Dudu D. Machmudin, Sri Murwahyuni, Salman Luthan, M Zaharuddin Utama and Amin Safrudin.

 Taking into account his time already served, Pollycarpus was due for release in 2022, but the government gave him total sentence cuts of 50 months, making him eligible for parole in 2014.
 In November 2014, Pollycarpus was released from prison on parole.
 He completed his parole term on 29 August 2018 and was declared completely free.

 Political career

 In March 2018, it was announced Pollycarpus had become a member of Tommy Suharto's Berkarya Party.

 Death

 On 1 October 2020, Pollycarpus was admitted to Jakarta's Pertamina Central Hospital, where he received treatment for COVID-19 during the COVID-19 pandemic in Indonesia for 17 days.
 He died at the hospital on the afternoon of 17 October 2020.
 He was buried the following morning at Pondok Rangon Public Cemetery in East Jakarta.

 Human rights activist Usman Hamid of Amnesty International called for an investigation into the exact circumstances of the death, because Pollycarpus "possessed a lot of vital information that could have led to further investigations".

 Family

+Pollycarpus was born Budihari Priyanto to Budi Santoso, a paranormal, and Hian Tan.

 Pollycarpus was married to Yosepha Hera Iswandari and they had three children: Mega, Gad and Ruth.